 During shedding season, the coat will look much better if the routine is done on a daily basis - also to avoid additional housekeeping!

 Follow up the coat care with an inspection of the ears and gently clean them

 if excessive wax is present.
 If there's any sign of infection, of course you'll consult your vet.

 Teeth and Nails: Daily brushing of the teeth is ideal and if you start this early in life, pets become used to it quite quickly.
-My dog actually comes running to have his teeth cleaned because he loves the taste of
+My dog actually comes running to have his teeth cleaned because he loves the taste of this toothpaste

 .
 If you can't manage daily, shoot for at least a couple of times a week, because dental care is so important.

-Clip the nails as necessary and if this is a bit of a battleground with clippers, try a
+Clip the nails as necessary and if this is a bit of a battleground with clippers, try a dremel

 which is much easier.

 The Flat loves to be active and needs regular exercise as well as opportunities to run freely.
 Long walks, games of fetch